dividat/.github/profile/README.md

-We make a small game console for cognitive-motor training.
+We make a **small game console with a large controller** for cognitive-motor training.

 We are pragmatic users of functional programming languages (Elm, OCaml, Rust, Scala, Nix) and anything else we find useful for creating robust and maintainable systems.